Skip to main content

 I thought breaks were a DPS loss.
 I’d chain queue after queue, my eyes feeling like sandpaper, and push through.
 Eventually, I developed eye strain bad enough to give me headaches that lasted into the next day.
 My optometrist told me I’d been literally staring my focus away.

 The insight: Breaks are not downtime, they’re the period when your cooldowns reset.
-Without them, your spamming abilities have no mana.
+Without them, your spamming abilities have no energy.

 I tried the 20-20-20 rule and failed repeatedly because I’d forget to look away.
 So I hacked it: I installed a screen overlay that faded my desktop subtly every 20 minutes for 20 seconds, with a small text: “Look away, rest your eyes.”
 It wasn’t intrusive, but it was unignorable.
 During those seconds, I’d stand, stretch my wrists and neck, and do one slow air squat.
 A one-minute mini-quest.